Spomky-Labs/jose-bundle/README.md

 # Continuous Integration

-It has been successfully tested using `PHP 5.6` with all algorithms under Symfony 2.7.
+It has been successfully tested using `PHP 5.6`, `PHP 7` and `HHVM` with all algorithms under Symfony 2.7.

-Some tests on `PHP 7` and `HHVM` were skipped because [PHP Crypto](https://github.com/bukka/php-crypto) is not yet supported.
-At the moment, you will not be able to use GCM algorithms on these platforms.

-We also track bugs and code quality using [Scrutinizer-CI](https://scrutinizer-ci.com/g/Spomky-Labs/jose-bundle) and [Sensio Insight](https://insight.sensiolabs.com/projects/33c9c0b7-cc73-475e-8e83-e9526c539369).
+We also track bugs and code quality using [Scrutinizer-CI](https://scrutinizer-ci.com/g/Spomky-Labs/JoseBundle/) and [Sensio Insight](https://insight.sensiolabs.com/projects/5398e4ca-1a48-4186-9410-f44f3f850a05).

-Coding Standards are verified by [StyleCI](https://styleci.io/repos/30558405).
+Coding Standards are verified by [StyleCI](https://styleci.io/repos/28856829).

-Code coverage is analyzed by [Coveralls.io](https://coveralls.io/github/Spomky-Labs/jose-bundle).

 # Installation